Holotrichia reynaudi: Adult

 During the October and November months, adults start to emerge from the pupa.
 Freshly adult male is brick red in color but gradually becomes dark brown within four to five weeks.
-They show slight sexual dimosphism in size where male is slightly smaller than the females and presence of pointed hind tibial spur.
+They show slight sexual dimorphism in size where male is slightly smaller than the females and presence of pointed hind tibial spur.
 Average length of male in captivity is about 20.0 mm.
 Adult male is known to live about 16 to 20 days in captivity.
 Female is similar to male with coloration.
 Female has broad hind tibial spur.
 Average length is about 21.51 mm and known to live about 17 to 22 days under captivity.

 Elytra pruinose, and appendages reddish brown.
 Antenna 10 segmented with 3 clubbed segments.
 In the 1st segment, there are elongated, ventral fringes of hairs.
 Clypeus shorter than frons.
 Anterior angle of pronotum shapely acute.
 Pronotum uniformly and deeply punctate.
 Legs punctate, and setaceous with whitish elongated setae.
 Fore tibia tridentate, with toothed claws.
 Scutellum uniformly, and feebly punctate.
 Pygidium finely punctate, with broad tip.
 Male genitalia consists of a broad Phallobase.